snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-python-tracker-0.4.0-released.md

 {% endhighlight %}

 The `data` field contains the actual properties of the event and the `schema` field points to the JSON schema against which the contents of the `data` field should be validated.
+The `data` field should be flat, rather than nested.

 Custom contexts work similarly.
 Since and event can have multiple contexts attached, the `contexts` argument of each `trackXXX` method must (if provided) be a non-empty array: